The Evolve Leadership Team

 Board of Directors

-Steven Chillscyzn is the co-Founder and Director of Evolve Additive Solutions and the co-Inventor of the STEP Technology.
+Steven Chillscyzn is the co-Founder of Evolve Additive Solutions and the co-Inventor of the STEP Technology.

 Before working at Evolve, Steve was the Vice President of Technology Development at Stratasys, with responsibilities including the direction of Advanced Technology Development, Systems Engineering, Reliability Engineering, Materials Development, and Mechanical Engineering.